ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 #### Rust

 Game firewall supports Rust with a detiled profile.
-You can read more about hosting rRst on OVHcloud's servers [here](https://www.ovhcloud.com/en/bare-metal/game/rust-server/).
+You can read more about hosting Rust on OVHcloud's servers [here](https://www.ovhcloud.com/en/bare-metal/game/rust-server/).

 #### Minecraft